VINCIE: Unlocking In-context Image Editing from Video: Additional Application Examples

-\subsection{Multi-concept composition}
+\subsection{Multi-concept Composition}

-In Fig.~\ref{fig:app_multi_concept_comp}, we present qualitative results on multi-concept composition, which requires both composition and strong identity preservation.
-These examples demonstrate that training on video data can effectively unlock compositional capabilities, despite the rarity of such patterns in typical video content.
+\mysubsubsec{In-context Image Generation}.
+In Fig.~\ref{fig:app_multi_concept_comp}, we present qualitative results on in-context image generation for multi-concept composition, which requires both composition and strong identity preservation.
+These examples demonstrate that only training on video data (without any fine-tuning) can effectively unlock compositional capabilities, despite the rarity of such patterns in typical video content.
 This emergent behavior highlights the potential of video-based pre-training.
 Further scaling of model capacity, compute resources, and video data may enable the emergence of even more advanced capabilities.
+For instance, enhanced identity preservation enables more effective personalization~\citep{wang2025think, zhao2025nextquill, zhao2026don}.

+\mysubsubsec{In-context Image Editing}.
+In addition, we conducted further supervised fine-tuning on the X2I2~\citep{wu2025omnigen2} dataset to explore more advanced multi-concept composition abilities.
+The qualitative results (Fig.~\ref{fig:app_in_ctx_edit}) on in-context image editing indicate that even lightweight SFT substantially incentivizes more powerful compositional editing abilities, highlighting the effectiveness of our video-driven pre-training.
+Notably, compared with Fig.~\ref{fig:app_multi_concept_comp}, \textbf{our fine-tuned model generalizes beyond object-centric concepts, such as background, color, and expression}, despite these concepts being uncommon in the fine-tuning dataset~\citep{wu2025omnigen2}.